jessicaunternahrer/Hello-World/README.md

 Collected from **ICON** Assignments tab
 ## How to Run Program

-Explain her how you would run the program and what files need to be available
+Explain here how you would run the program and what files need to be available

 ## Additional Documentation